-A GABA deficiency has been significantly linked with many chronic illnesses and mental disorders.
+GABA deficiency significantly linked with many chronic illnesses and mental disorders.
 Research and studies show that GABA supplements effectively help manage symptoms of anxiety, depression, and insomnia.
-This supplement is available in the form of capsule, pill or powder.
+This supplement is available in the form of capsule, pill, or powder.

-I take a fish oil supplement daily and find it works not only for my anxiety but better over all health.
+I take a fish oil supplement daily and find it works not only for my anxiety but for better overall health.

-Omega -3 Fatty acids as it is an important body fat which is obtained from food like fish, vegetable oil, nuts (especially walnuts), flax seeds, flax seed oil, and green leafy vegetables.
-Omega-3 fatty acids effectively helps ward off anxiety and improve mood naturally, without any dangerous side effects.
+Omega -3 Fatty acids are crucial body fats obtained from food like fish, vegetable oil, nuts (especially walnuts), flax seeds, flaxseed oil, and green leafy vegetables.
+Omega-3 fatty acids effectively help ward off anxiety and improve mood naturally, without any dangerous side effects.

 According to the American Psychiatric Association, consuming food rich in Omega-3 Fatty acids offers powerful protection against anxiety.

-However, this fatty acid is considered to be the most serious dietary deficiency in our population.
+However, this fatty acid is considered to be the most severe dietary deficiency in our population.

-The good news regardless is that this important body fat is available in the form of a natural supplement called “Fish oil Capsules” -which is a rich source of Omega-3 fatty acids.
+The excellent news regardless is that this necessary body fat is available in the form of a natural supplement called “Fish oil Capsules.”
+Fish oil is a rich source of Omega-3 fatty acids.